Post

 Now you can choose ONE of the following methods to deploy your Jekyll site.

-Deploy by Using GitHub Actions
+Deploy Using Github Actions

 • If you’re on the GitHub Free plan, keep your site repository public.